 The most popular national park, hands down, is the famous Taroko Gorge (a magnificent marble gorge cut by the Li-Wu River).
 Here, you can witness the Bell Tower above the Eternal Spring Shrine, get wet in the water curtain cave, and overlook the bluest, blue waters lining the Chingshui Cliff.

-You can also visit Kenting National Park, the oldest national park in the country, which is famous for tropical coral reef and migratory birds.
+You can also visit Kenting National Park, the oldest national park in the country, which is famous for tropical coral reefs and migratory birds.

 Want to monkey around while on your internship in Taiwan?
 Stop by Ape Hill (aka Shoushan) in Kaohsiung.
 And if you dare to climb to the island’s tallest point, you’ll find the country’s largest mountain in Yushan National Park.